 students complete service-learning courses annually

-More than 90 percent of 2017 undergraduate and graduate degree recipients were employed, continuing their education or not seeking employment within six months of graduation.
-See the breakdown for 2017 below.
+More than 90 percent of recent undergraduate and graduate degree recipients were employed, continuing their education or not seeking employment within six months of graduation.
+See the breakdown below.